Zack Short Player Props: Tigers vs. Marlins

 Zack Short At The Plate

-- Short has four doubles, five home runs and 15 walks while hitting .210.
+- Short has six doubles, five home runs and 15 walks while hitting .224.

+- In 41.7% of his 60 games this season, Short has picked up at least one hit.
+He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.